Greek wildfires: Multinational force fights to tame flareups

-The spread of the blazes has been largely halted, officials said, but fronts still burned on the large island of Evia and in Greece's southern Peloponnese region.
+The spread of the blazes has been largely halted, officials said, but fronts still burned on the large island of Evia, and in Greece's southern Peloponnese region where several homes were on fire, according to state ERT TV.

-At the other end of the Mediterranean, in Algeria, wildfires Tuesday killed 42 people.
+At the other end of the Mediterranean, in Algeria, wildfires have killed 65 people, authorities said Wednesday.

 Worsening drought and heat – both linked to climate change – have also fueled wildfires this summer in the Western U.S. and in Russia's northern Siberia region.
 Scientists say there is little doubt that climate change from the burning of coal, oil and natural gas is driving extreme events.

-Greece's said a total 900 firefighters, including teams from Poland, Romania, Cyprus, Ukraine, Serbia, Slovakia and Moldova, were in action on Evia, which is the country's second-largest island and linked to the mainland by bridge.
+Greece's fire service said a total 900 firefighters, including teams from Poland, Romania, Cyprus, Ukraine, Serbia, Slovakia and Moldova, were in action on Evia, which is the country's second-largest island and is linked to the mainland by a bridge.

 Evia's rugged, forested northern part, with upland villages and small seaside resorts, has suffered the greatest damage from this month's blazes, with an estimated 50,000 hectares (123,000 acres) lost, together with dozens of homes.

+Retiree Maria Roga said that although her house in Evia's village of Pefki was saved at the last moment from flames that burned a neighboring home, she still worries about flareups.

+“I’m still afraid.
+I’m afraid,” she told The Associated Press Wednesday. “(But) I can’t complain, I am very grateful, I am one of the lucky ones.”
+Though most of Pefki's homes are intact, the village — whose name means pine tree — is now surrounded by rank upon rank of blackened trees.

-Another 600 firefighters from Greece, the Czech Republic, Britain, France and Germany were deployed Wednesday near ancient Olympia and in Arcadia in the Peloponnese, assisted by 14 water-dropping aircraft and volunteers.
+Some 600 firefighters from Greece, the Czech Republic, Britain, France and Germany were also deployed Wednesday near ancient Olympia and in Arcadia in the Peloponnese, assisted by 14 water-dropping aircraft — including a Russian Ilyushin Il-76 that can drop more than 40 tons at one go — and volunteers.

 A massive fire that broke out last week north of Athens has been limited to a section of a national park on Mount Parnitha, with mostly ground forces trying to put it out with the help of a helicopter.
 Firefighters from France, Qatar, Kuwait and Israel were deployed there.